Skip to main content Skip to accessibility

 The term ‘marriage celebrant’ includes:

-Before applying, make sure that there are vacancies for the role and read the:
+Before you apply, make sure that there are vacancies for the role and read the:

 Assessment

-You may be invited to interview, or we might ask for information from others to help determine your application.
+You may be invited to interview, or we may ask for information from people who know you to help determine your application.

 You will also be invited to take part in training and assessment to see if you have the skills and knowledge required to act as a marriage celebrant.